a-chacon/a-chacon.github.io/_posts/en/2023-11-20-ruby-tip-binding-irb.md

 Door.new
 ```

-Running our small script will open an IRB session with which you can review the context and modify it:
+Running our small script will open an IRB session ([Default gem](https://stdgems.org/irb/)) with which you can review the context and modify it:

 ```ruby
 Documentos/scripts/ruby via 💎 v3.2.2